zhejianglab/PrestoZL/README.md

 ### PrestoZL
 `accelsearch_cu.c` serves as the entry point for the PrestoZL version of the jerk search program.
 The command has been expanded from the PRESTO C to include a batchsize parameter, which controls the number of rstep loops calculated on the GPU in each iteration.
 This parameter doesn't need to be explicitly set, its default value is **batchsize=8**.
 The lower the batchsize is ,the less GPU memory will be used.
 Other usages remain consistent with the PRRESTO .
 Here's an example:
 ```
-accelsearch_cu -zmax 150 -wmax 150 -sigma 5.0 -numharm 16 -batchsize 2 tracking-M01_0047_DM9.15.fft
+accelsearch_cu -zmax 50 -wmax 100 -sigma 5.0 -numharm 16 -batchsize 2 tracking-M01_0047_DM9.15.fft
 ```
 ### PrestoZL-pipeline
-To run PrestoZL-pipeline, you can use the python script at `bin/accelsearch_pipeline_cu.py`. `--pool_size` refers to the number of process to run concurrently, `--directory` refers to the input directory that stores the fft files, `--batchsize` is as the same meaning with PrestoZL.
+To run PrestoZL-pipeline, you can use the python script at `bin/accelsearch_pipeline_cu.py`. `--pool_size` refers to the number of concurrent running process in a GPU, each process is an FFT file processing pipeline, `--directory` refers to the directory of the input fft files, `--batchsize` is as the same meaning with PrestoZL.
 Here's an example:
 ```
-accelsearch_pipeline_cu.py --pool_size 8 --directory ffts --zmax 150 --wmax 150 --sigma 3.0 --numharm 16 --batchsize 2
+accelsearch_pipeline_cu.py --pool_size 8 --directory yourdirectorytoFFTfiles --zmax 50 --wmax 50 --sigma 3.0 --numharm 16 --batchsize 2
 ```
 ### De-dispersion
 To run the GPU-accelerated version of de-dispersion, you can use the command `prepsubband_cu`, other arguments are the same with the `prepsubband` used in PRESTO C. Here's an example:
 ```
-prepsubband_cu -nobary -numout 262144 -nsub 3280 -lodm 59.4 -dmstep 0.1 -numdms 564 -downsamp 1 -mask test1_rfifind.mask -o ./psb/FRB121102_tracking-M01_0706_ds1_0 FRB121102_tracking-M01_0706_ds1_0.fits
+prepsubband_cu -nobary -numout 262144 -nsub 3280 -lodm 59.4 -dmstep 0.1 -numdms 564 -downsamp 1 -mask test1_rfifind.mask -o /path/to/outputdir/withprefix FRB121102_tracking-M01_0706_ds1_0.fits
 ```
 The method of running other parts of PRESTO is the same with PRESTO C.